-Surf, shops, and bars: Find fun things to do in Miraflores during the day and at night
+Surf, shop, or find other fun things to do in Miraflores day and night

-Gazing out across the Pacific Ocean, Miraflores is one of Lima’s ritziest suburbs, set high on dramatic cliffs above a sweeping stretch of spectacular beaches.
+Set high on dramatic cliffs above a sweeping stretch of beaches, Miraflores is one of Lima’s most upscale suburbs.
 This trendy neighborhood buzzes both day and night, with eclectic boutiques and a hip dining scene that encompasses no-nonsense spots for causas rellenas (a layered potato casserole) and acclaimed restaurants serving Japanese-Peruvian fusion cuisine.

 Reasons to go:

-Larcomarshops: Perched atop cliffs with spectacular ocean views, this modern outdoor mall has plenty of things to do, from browsing at high-end fashion retailers to chilling under a parasol with ceviche or ice-cream from an alfresco eatery.
+Larcomar shops: With spectacular ocean views from the top of the cliffs, this modern outdoor mall has plenty of things to do, from browsing at high-end fashion retailers to chilling under a parasol with ceviche or ice cream from an alfresco eatery.
 Look out for the painted statue of Paddington Bear and wander palm-lined paths in Parque Alfredo Salazar, the tranquil park surrounding the mall.

-Indian Market: Crammed with little shops selling traditional handicrafts, this popular market on Avenida Petit Thouars is the place to go for brightly painted llamas, colorful woven blankets, and intricate silver jewelry.
+Indian Market: Packed with shops selling traditional handicrafts, this popular market on Avenida Petit Thouars is the place to go for brightly painted llamas, colorful woven blankets, and intricate silver jewelry.
 While you shop, you can listen to live Peruvian bands accompanied by folk dancing.

 Huaca Pucllana: Dating back 1,500 years, the ruins of this pre-Incan clay and adobe pyramid sprawl across several city blocks.
 Learn about the sometimes grisly history on a guided tour of Huaca Pucllana and check out the museum to see excavated artifacts like musical instruments and ceramics.